donbowen/BowenTaillard_BoardReplication/inputs/README.txt

 	cogs2 and xsga2 are versions of cogs and xsga that are harmonized across observations of a firm so that changes to accounting treatment during the sample period do not drive estimations.
 This data collection process was initiated to fill in missing SGA data.

+psuedo_fy_panel.dta and psuedo_cusip_R_t.dta

+	These allow users to run the analysis code without obtaining all the necessary data files.